clux/facemaulers/spine/halos-2.md

 Hunters mark.
 Misty step.
 Passive lightning arrow at 4th level to justify dmg.
 Normal rangers have 1d8+7 piercing + 4d8 lg (double attack).

-### RECAP 4
-They extracted 6 LG resistance potions from birdweaver.
-Unfortunately, he was very obvious on the way up and got ancient dragoned.

-You went up.
-Found Neri and 3 creatures she swapped places with.

 Mechanics: she does chain lightning once per cycle.
 Each cycle is one giant enters per round.
 She will change faces if she's hit.
 If one giant helper dies, rotate happens.

 Once she is alone; enrage?
 Tenser?
 Haste? (she has that..)